Dhruvmaniya7/voice-bot/day 13/README.md

 # Dhwani Bot: A Conversational Voice AI 🗣️✨

-Dhwani Voice is a modern, web-based conversational AI that allows you to interact with a powerful language model using only your voice.
+Dhwani Bot is a modern, web-based conversational AI that allows you to interact with a powerful language model using only your voice.
 Ask a question, and get a spoken response back in a voice of your choice.
 It's designed to be a seamless voice-in, voice-out experience.

 This project integrates state-of-the-art APIs for Speech-to-Text, Large Language Models, and Text-to-Speech into a sleek, responsive interface powered by a FastAPI backend.